Shaped by storms and tides, this narrow barrier island stretches for 10 miles between the restless Atlantic Ocean and the historic Barnegat Bay.

 Disabled Veteran permit applications must be mailed in or dropped off at the gate with the following documentation, please call the office for any questions:

-3-Day Mobile Sport Fishing Vehicle Permits will be available until May 25, 2021 and then again on October 1, 2021.
-The procedure for obtaining a permit has been updated due to COVID-19 as follows:
+3-Day Mobile Sport Fishing Vehicle Permits will be available on October 1, 2022.
+The procedure for obtaining a permit has been updated as follows:

 New Jersey Resident $75.00